thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 # Frequently asked questions (FAQs)

+## Should normalization be performed on NoSQL databases?

+In NoSQL databases, the need for normalization is not as common as it is in traditional relational databases.
+The primary reason for this is that NoSQL databases have unique design objectives, which often prioritize scalability, performance, and flexibility over strict data integrity and relationships.

+While traditional normalization principles from relational databases don't directly apply to NoSQL databases, considerations about data structure, duplication, and consistency are still relevant.
+The key is to balance the benefits of denormalization (like improved performance and simpler queries) with the potential drawbacks, such as increased storage requirements and complexity in maintaining consistency.

 ## Is a wide column store the same as a columnar store?

 No, wide-column stores and columnar stores are not the same, despite their similar names.
 They are designed for different use cases and have distinct architectures.
 Here’s a brief overview of each: